mbbu/16S_Accreditation/Results/Nextflow/report.md

 Alighnemt was done using `mafft` followed by masking non informative sites.
 The phylogenetic tree was constructed using `fasttree`.

 ## Taxonomy
 The Silva genes database was used for classification of  the ASVs.
+The classification presented below is up to level 3.

-BV negative samples were characterized by _Lactobacilli_ species.
-This trend was also observed with the inflamation status.
+BV negative samples were mostly characterized by _Lactobacillales_ species with relative abundance >50% for most samples as shown below.

 ![BV status](figures/BV_taxonomy.png)

+Low inflammation status was majorly characterized with _Lactobacillales_ in most samples as seen below.

 ![Inflamation status](figures/Inflammation_taxonomy.png)

+## Alpha and Beta Diversity